hearts1137/bigchickens/README.md

   ]
 }
 ```
-Tostart the stack on reboot creat the following file in /etc/systemd/system/project.service
+To start the stack on reboot create the following file /etc/systemd/system/bigchickens.service
 ```
 [Unit]
 Description=bigchickens